mavlink/mavlink-devguide/en/services/command.md

 - If cancellation is not supported the drone can just continue to send progress updates until completion.
 - If the sequence has already completed (or is idle) the cancel command should be ignored.

+If the _same_ long running command is recieved while the command is in progress it is treated as a request for a progress update.
+The target system should just respond with `MAV_RESULT_IN_PROGRESS` and the progress.

 > **Note** If another command is received while handling a command (long running or otherwise) the new command should be rejected with `MAV_RESULT_TEMPORARILY_REJECTED`.
   What this means is that to restart an operation (i.e. with new parameters) it must first be cancelled.